Levridge-Tory/LevridgeIntegrationDocs/docs/Scale-Overview.md

       - This server renders all the reports for printing.
 It communicates with the client printer service.
 This is within the .net framework.

 #### Desktop Environment Service Functionality
-The three services within a Windows desktop environment include:
+The four services within a Windows desktop environment include:

 1. LevPrintService
       - Can install the LevPrintService to any computer within a client’s Intranet.
 It has the capability of rendering reports at any location if the LevPrintClient is registered at the specific location.
 This also includes the Zebra printing capability.
+2. LevHardwareService
+      - This is the service that handles communication with hardware such as the scale head.
-2. LevridgeAXToScale
+3. LevridgeAXToScale
       - Along with LevridgeScaleToAX is the integration framework.
 The ratio would be one LevridgeAXToScale and one for the current desktop or LevScale instance.
 This enables F&O to broadcast all internal information that is necessary.
 LevridgeAXToScale would be looking at the specific service bus channel.
 It will then write into the LevScale through the LevScaleAPI.
-3. LevScale
+4.LevScale
       - LevScale is the defining factor between a server and service.
 LevScaleClient and LevScale are executing the same file path and processes.
 This is operating a straight web server without the reverse proxy capability.

 #### Scale Ticket Types